mariobosdeb/WRO_2026_Future_Engineers_StormDrive/README.md

 The **WRO Future Engineers** category challenges teams to design a self-driving vehicle that can navigate an unpredictable, dynamic track using sensors and advanced control loops.

 ### 📌 Competition Format
-* **🏁 Open Challenge:** The vehicle must successfully complete 3 consecutive laps on a track where the inner walls randomly shift position between rounds.
+* **🏁 Open Challenge:** The vehicle must complete 3 consecutive laps on a track where the inner walls shift position.
-* **🚦 Obstacle Challenge:** The vehicle navigates the 3 laps while actively avoiding colored pillars placed randomly on the track:
-  * 🟥 **Red Pillars:** Must be bypassed on the **right** side.
-  * 🟩 **Green Pillars:** Must be bypassed on the **left** side.
+* **🚦 Obstacle Challenge:** Avoidance of 🟥 Red (Right) and 🟩 Green (Left) pillars.
-* **🅿️ Parking:** Upon completing the final lap, the vehicle must autonomously detect a designated parking zone and execute a perfect reverse parallel parking maneuver.
+* **🅿️ Parking:** Autonomous reverse parallel parking maneuver.

 ---

 ## 🤖 Our Robot & Design Evolution

-The final design we are competing with is the result of **4 major chassis iterations**, solving issues related to power transmission, motor compatibility, and strict WRO dimensional constraints.
+The final design is the result of 4 iterations.
+We shifted from a custom, unstable chassis to a proven platform based on [Thingiverse 6667669](https://www.thingiverse.com/thing:6667669) to ensure compliance with WRO dimensional guidelines.

-### 📐 The Iteration Process
-1. **Prototype V1 (The Drivetrain Issue):** Our initial design suffered from poor power transmission between the motor and the drive wheels, leading to high friction and inefficient energy consumption.
-2. **Prototype V2 (Regulation & Length Failure):** While trying to fix the motor mounts, the vehicle's overall length exceeded the maximum limits allowed by the WRO rules.
-3. **Prototype V3 (Chassis-Motor Mismatch):** We attempted to scale down the design to fix the length violations, but the motor form-factor did not align properly with the structural mounts, causing mechanical stress.
-4. **Prototype V4 (Current - Optimized & Compliant):** To establish a reliable baseline, we transitioned to a proven, robust open-source mechanical platform via [Thingiverse (Thing: 6667669)](https://www.thingiverse.com/thing:6667669).
-We adapted and calibrated this design to fix all previous powertrain issues while ensuring 100% compliance with WRO dimensional guidelines.

 | Front View | Rear View | Bottom View |
 | :---: | :---: | :---: |